Oesophagectomy

 What is an oesophagectomy?

-The surgeon removes the top of the stomach and the affected part of the oesophagus.
-They then join together the remaining parts of the oesophagus and stomach.
+The surgeon removes the affected part of the oesophagus and the top of the stomach if the cancer.
+The surgeon then joins together the remaining parts of the oesophagus and stomach.
+This forms a tube that becomes the new oesophagus.

 The surgeon removes this part of the oesophagus.
 They then pull up the stomach and join it to the remaining part of the oesophagus.

-You may need to stay in hospital for a few weeks after surgery to the oesophagus.
+You may need to stay in hospital for about 2 weeks after surgery to the oesophagus.
+Some people may stay longer.

-Your cancer doctor will talk with you about the operation you are going to have.
+Your cancer doctor will talk with you about the operation.
 It is important to discuss the operation with them before it happens.
 It may help to make a list of questions you want to ask.

 Surgery to the lymph nodes

-A doctor who specialises in studying cells (pathologist) then looks at the lymph nodes under a microscope.
-This is to see if there are any cancer cells.
+A pathologist is a doctor who looks at cells or body tissue under a microscope to diagnose cancer.
+They look at the lymph nodes under a microscope to check if there are any cancer cells.

 Removing the lymph nodes helps reduce the risk of the cancer coming back.
 It also helps the doctors know more about the stage of the cancer.